 Stephanie Sigal, a speech and language therapist, knows the skills your child is expected to present at Manhattan kindergarten admissions interviews and on the T&E Assessment.
 Stephanie’s tailored kindergarten prep assessment and ongoing sessions are conducted in your Upper East Side home or on Zoom.
 Personalized sessions may include, but are not limited to:

 - Verbal reasoning (e.g., following complex directions, critical thinking, defining and classifying objects, answering WH questions (e.g., what, why, where)

 - Quantitative reasoning (e.g., understanding sizes and comparisons: Which child is first in line?
 Show me the cup that is half full.
 Which chairs are of equal size?)

 Stephanie also assesses how effectively your child interacts with an unfamiliar adult in person or online.
 She helps your child confront language and academic tasks, as well as T&E Assessment or AABL activities which may overlap with typical kindergarten interview tasks.
 Fun activities will be presented similarly to a kindergarten admissions interview.

 As part of Stephanie’s kindergarten prep, she teaches you how to help your child improve kindergarten readiness skills at home.
 Working on necessary skills may help improve your child’s preschool report as well as your child’s chances of being the shining star at kindergarten admissions interviews, and the results of the T&E Assessment.

 A comprehensive follow-up email or note after each session will include how your child performed, as well as personalized at-home activities.

 At times, Stephanie may make referrals to other disciplines, such as reading specialists and occupational therapists.

-Taking time to prepare for the rigorous kindergarten admissions process in Manhattan may help in creating more options for the appropriate school placement for your child, and a positive Manhattan kindergarten admissions process.
+Taking time to prepare for the rigorous Manhattan kindergarten admissions process and the T&E Assessment may help in creating more options for the appropriate school placement for your child, and a positive Manhattan kindergarten admissions process.